markdown.obsidian.personal.machine_learning.notation_summarization

 mock_write_summary_to_notation_note.assert_not_called()

-# then don't write a summary
+• write a summary otherwise.

 mock.patch('__main__._get_summary') as mock_get_summary,